Dixy: History

 The company was founded in 1992 in Saint Petersburg.
-In 1999 the first store was opened in Moscow and from there began to expand to other regions of the country.
+In 1999, the first store opened in Moscow and began expanding into other regions of the country.

 The company delisted from the Moscow Exchange in 2017.

-As of September 30, 2017 DIXY had 2,704 stores.
+As of September 30, 2017, Dixy had 2,704 stores.

-On July 22, 2021 PJSC Magnit completed the purchase of the DIXY retail chain, which manages 2,477 stores in Russia.
-The brand was retained and the business continued to operate as a separate legal entity.
-In 2022 the company's revenue in Russia amounted to 107 million rubles.
+On July 22, 2021, PJSC Magnit completed the purchase of the Dixy retail chain, which manages 2,477 stores in Russia.
+The brand was retained, and the business continued to operate as a separate legal entity.
+In 2022, the company's revenue in Russia amounted to 107 million rubles.

 Stores and assets

 As of January 2023, the Group operated 2,650 stores, including 2,209 Dixy discounters and 441 First Business franchisees.
-The geography of the Group's activities covers three federal districts of Russia - Central, North-Western and Far East.
+The Group's activities span three federal districts of Russia: Central, Northwestern, and Far East.

-The number of the company's staff as of January 2023 is about 26 thousand people.
+The company's staff as of January 2023 is about 26,000 people.

 Operation

 As of January 16, 2023, the Group operated 2,650 stores, including 2,209 Dixie discounters and 441 First-Time franchisees.

-The geography of the Group's activities extends to three federal districts of Russia — the Central, Northwestern (discounters "Dixie") and the Far Eastern (franchisees "First thing").
+The geography of the Group's activities extends to three federal districts of Russia — the Central, Northwestern (discounters "Dixie"), and the Far Eastern (franchisees "First thing").

-The number of employees of the company in January 2023 is about 26 thousand people.
+The company's employee count in January 2023 was about 26,000.

 Owners and management

-The founder of the DIXY is entrepreneur Oleg Leonov.
+The founder of Dixy is entrepreneur Oleg Leonov.

-100% of the shares of DIXY Holding Limited (Cyprus) belong to JSC "Thunder".
+100% of the shares of Dixy Holding Limited (Cyprus) are owned by JSC "Tunder".

 The Chief Executive Officer is Yuri Semenov.

 Since 2015 Sergey Belyakov is the CEO.